kgdunn/pid-book/process-monitoring/process-monitoring.rst

 *Synonyms* for a **type II error**: false negative (used mainly for testing of diseases), consumer's risk (used for acceptance sampling)

-To quantify the probability :math:`\beta`, make an assumption that the new, abnormal sample comes from a distribution which has shifted its location from :math:`\mu` to :math:`\mu + \Delta\sigma` (e.g. :math:`\Delta` can be positive or negative).
+To quantify the probability :math:`\beta`, recall that a Shewhart chart is for monitoring location, so we make an assumption that the new, abnormal sample comes from a distribution which has shifted its location from :math:`\mu` to :math:`\mu + \Delta\sigma` (e.g. :math:`\Delta` can be positive or negative).
 Now, what is the probability this new sample, which come from the shifted distribution, will fall within the existing LCL and UCL?
 This figure show the probability is :math:`\beta = 1 - \text{the shaded area}`.

 .. figure:: images/show-shift-beta-error.png
 	:width: 500px